MEGHNAMITRA/MEGHNAMITRA/README.md

   <img align="right" top="200" height="250" width="300" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently Working on Web Development Projects
+- 🔭 I’m currently Working on Data Analysis Projects
-- 🌱 I’m currently learning JS
+- 🌱 I’m continuously learning and improving my skills
-- 👯 I’m looking to collaborate with other developers and designers
+- 👯 I’m looking to collaborate with other data analysts, developers and designers
-- ⚡ I am also an active listener.
+- ⚡ I am also dedicated to craeting data-driven and visually appealing designs.
-- 🌱 I’m currently doing 100 Days Of Code Challenge <a href="https://github.com/MEGHNAMITRA/100daysofcodingchallenge" target="blank">100DaysOfCodeChallenge</a>

-- 💬 Ask me about * Java*
+- 💬 Ask me about * Data Analysis and Data Visualization*
 - 📫 How to reach me *riyamitra892@gmail.com* or **https://www.linkedin.com/in/meghnamitra08m/**

 - 📄 Know about my experiences <a href="" target="blank">Resume</a>